communityleads/cm-tools/.github/pull_request_template.md

 # Resource Name - Edit this line

-Edit this line with Small Description about new added resource
+Edit this line with Small Description about newly added resource

 Link: www.linkToResource

-## Checklist:
+## Checklist

-- [ ] I have performed a self-review of submitted resource and its follows the guidelines of the project.
+- [ ] I have performed a self-review of the submitted resource and it follows the guidelines of the project.